-Embark on a brisk hike along the Gowanus shoreline and discover why the Gowanus Canal has been inspiring creativity for decades.
+Embark on a walking tour along the Gowanus shoreline and discover why the Gowanus Canal has been inspiring creativity for decades.
 In a neighborhood once notorious for industrial pollution and the death of waterfront marine life, a renaissance is underway.
 Explore the neighborhood’s quirky art and athletic scene while hearing stories of its past and anticipated changes to come.
-Learn how you can get involved to ensure the neighborhood’s growth supports the exciting dynamics between business, art and recreational activity.
+Learn how you can get involved to ensure the neighborhood’s growth supports the exciting dynamics between business, art, and recreational activity.

 Tours are led by Rich Garr, a local artist and guide specializing in street art with over a decade of experience in Gowanus.
 Leveraging his knowledge of local history and urban relationships, Rich will reveal the fabric of this waterfront neighborhood through art.
 Each month this tour evolves depending on public art, events, and the accessibility of hidden treasures, art studios, and galleries.
-The walk may conclude at the pumping station or near the Gowanus Dredgers boathouse, where you can warm up with hot coffee, cocoa, and croissants during winter months, or embark on a self-guided canoe voyage during the summer.
+The walk begins at the Gowanus Souvenir Shop and concludes at Threes Brewing, where you can finish off your visit with a drink or a quick bite to eat.

 567 Union St., Brooklyn, New York, United States